-She is also working on attachment theory and making a connection to our data set.
+Daphna Ram is working on attachment theory and making a connection to our data set.

 Jocelyn is working on Edís data set involving children and harm.

-Katie is working with Jocelyn on a Duos funded project.
+Katie had worked with Jocelyn on a Duos funded project.

 Danielle Chiaramonte is working on a GIS mapping of our OHs and health systems.

 Lauren Vollinger is using our baseline data to understand the settings participants lived in.

 BreAnna Pope is studying† empowerment and stressors for CORE, which are divided into internal and external.